 Basic Morphologic Approach and Descriptions

-When approaching a patient with skin disease, careful observation, palpation, and description ...
+When approaching a patient with skin disease, careful observation, palpation, ...